-“If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.”
+“Always vote for principle, though you may vote alone, and you may cherish the sweetest reflection that your vote is never lost.”
 He was the first President with a middle name.
 He was the first son of a former president to become president.
 He was also the first president elected who did not receive the majority of the popular or electoral votes.
 He is John Quincy Adams, 6th President of the United States of America, serving from March 4, 1825, until March 4, 1829.
 John was born on July 11, 1767, in Braintree, Massachusetts, now called Quincy, while the United States was still consider colonies of England.
 At the age of 10, his family moved to Europe for a political position, allowing John to study in Paris and Amsterdam.
 By the age of 14, he served as secretary to the Minister of Russia.
 He returned to America at the age of 17 and studied law at Harvard University.
 He was admitted into the bar in 1791.
 John became the first president that had previously been a lawyer.
-In 1797, John married Louisa Catherine Johnson, who was British, making her the first and only foreign-born first lady.
+In 1797, John married Louisa Catherine Johnson, who was British, making her the first of two foreign-born First Ladies.

 Upon his eventual return to the United States, John attempted to be an attorney, but quickly resumed a role in politics, securing a seat in the Massachusetts State Senate, before being appointed to the United States Senate.
 While serving in congress, John voted in support of the Louisiana Purchase and President Jefferson’s Embargo Act, which angered his fellow Federalists.
 In June of 1808, John resigned from the Senate and became a Democratic-Republican.